 The proposed new guideline reflects the intention of the legislation: all but one offence category provides for a custodial sentence to be imposed and half the categories include custodial starting points.

 In response to the current circumstances, the Council has issued interim guidance to assist the courts in sentencing common assault offences in the context of the Covid-19 pandemic.
 The interim guidance clarifies that, when sentencing common assault offences involving threats or activity relating to transmission of Covid-19, courts should treat this as an aggravating feature of the offence.

-The consultation, which is open until 15 September 2020, has been extended beyond the usual three months in recognition of the changes to many consultees’ working circumstances.
+The consultation, which is open until 15 September 2020 (external link, opens in a new tab), has been extended beyond the usual three months in recognition of the changes to many consultees’ working circumstances.
 Following consultation, definitive guidelines are expected to come into force in 2021